Vijayganeshsrinivasan/Forecasting-using-ARIMA-method/README.md

 ### Significance of ACF and PACF

-- We use statsmodels to get the ACF and PACF plots.
+- statsmodels were used to get the ACF and PACF plots.
 - Below is the program coded in for loop so that it could generate ACF and PACF plots for all the warehouses.

 ```